-She remains dedicated to pro bono work and has taken EAT cases through the Bar Pro Bono Unit and provided pro bono representation at bail hearings through Bail for Immigration Detainees.
+Imogen joined Chambers after her successful completion of the Outer Temple Chambers Extended Pupillage Scheme in association with FRU (Free Representation Unit) in May 2017.
+She remains dedicated to pro bono work and has taken EAT cases through Advocate and FRU, and provided pro bono representation at bail hearings through Bail for Immigration Detainees.
 This has provided her with first-hand insight into the challenges faced by clients in these specific areas.

 Before being called to the bar, Imogen read law at the University of Nottingham and later studied the BPTC at Nottingham Law School.

 “Fantastic well done Imogen.
 I will definitely use her again.
 Happy to give her a quote for any Bio, I was very impressed.”
 (Solicitor)

 Imogen is developing her personal injury practice.
 She has experience of a wide range of hearings in the County Court.

 Imogen represents parties in Road Traffic Accident claims, Employers Liability claims, Occupiers Liability Act ‘tripping and slipping’ claims, and claims involving accidents/sickness abroad and on transport.

 She regularly attends CCMCs and often deals with disputes about expert evidence, preaction disclosure, and costs.
 Imogen is available to provide representation at hearings or advice/drafting work.